Luke-4/Diabetes-classification-using-Bayesian-networks-in-R/README.md

 ### Data Preprocessing

-Before diving into machine learning models, it's essential to preprocess the data to ensure its quality and suitability for analysis.
+Before diving into the predictions, it's essential to preprocess the data to ensure its quality and suitability for analysis.
 The following steps have been taken:

 1. **Resampling Techniques:**
    - Random Under Sampler (Undersampling)